 - All assessment material will be graded based on the results - Code can be sloppy and inefficient and it is unlikely to impact your grade.
-The exception is where I'd like to give the 'benefit of the doubt', but can't decipher your code. - Obviously, the exception is cheating, e.g. using the 97% of the code of someone else and only changing the comments , variable names, line colors, etc. - I encourage you to share solutions, efficient code, elegant solutions, etc. for everything other than the final exam - If you use a portion of someone else's code (which is fine by me) make in-line acknowledgement in the comments of your code - Beware, that if your code starts to look like a collection of only other people's code, it's unlikely that the Final Exam will go well
+The exception is where I'd like to give the 'benefit of the doubt', but can't decipher your code. - I encourage you to share solutions, efficient code, elegant solutions, etc. for everything other than the final exam - If you use a portion of someone else's code (which is 100% acceptable) make in-line acknowledgement in the comments of your code - Beware, that if your code starts to look like a collection of only other people's code, it's unlikely that the Final Exam will go well